 Yep, that’s the number of chicken wings Americans are expected to eat on Super Bowl Sunday, according to the U.S. National Chicken Council, and why would they lie to us?

-Since Seattle is in the Super Bowl, we must celebrate the fresh seafood that makes Seattle unique!
+Since Seattle was in the Super Bowl the last two years, we must celebrate the fresh seafood that makes Seattle unique!
 Let’s begin with a great recipe for our friend the Dungeness Crab!

 Hot Crab Dip!

 Thanks to Scott’s in Edmonds – a great place to hang out while you wait for a ferry…have an ice cold beer or glass of Chardonnay and dig into their classic Dungeness Crab dip!

 1/2 pound fresh dungeness crab meat 60/40 mix, 60% shredded body & 40% legs

 1/2 pound canned unmarinated artichoke hearts, drained and chopped